taolson/Admiran/doc/Compiler.md

 The overall pipeline looks like:

-`source > tokenize > parse`

-go from source code file of a module to its initial AST representation
+`source > tokenize > parse`: go from source code file of a module to its initial AST representation

 `AST pipeline passes (as defined in mirac.m):`